 8. Nursing Shoes

 You’re going to be standing a lot during your clinicals.
+After you graduate nursing school you’re going to be doing some more standing.
 You need to start early taking care of your feet.

 Another option to consider would be Alegria shoes.